Spalding Sheriff talks 'outpouring of love and support' after tragic loss of deputy - NewsBreak

 Related

+Fellow officers escort kids of fallen police sergeant to first day of school

-FAIRBURN, Ga. — Two Douglas County students started their first day of school with special people by their side.
-Fairburn police escorted the son and daughter of fallen Fairburn Police Department Sgt.
-Jean-Harold Louis Astree to class on Tuesday.
-Astree died last week in a four-vehicle wreck, according to...
+DOUGLAS COUNTY, Ga. — It was an emotional first day of school for the son and daughter of a fallen Fairburn police officer.
+Fairburn Police Sgt.
+Jean-Harold Louis Astree was killed in a car wreck along Capps Ferry Road in Douglas County last week.
+Astree was pronounced dead on...

-Police: Car followed father, son after they left barbershop; child hurt in shooting

-ATLANTA — Atlanta Police are working to find out what led up to a shooting that left a 2-year-old injured Tuesday afternoon after shots were fired into a car that he was inside of, according to officers.
-It happened around 4 p.m. in the 200 block of Peters Street...

 Clayton County PD reassigns officer indicted for murder in Jamarion Robinson case after family outcry